e34s/e34-client/client-testng/README.md

 ### 2. Augment your driver
-In your test add the following line after you instatiated your driver:
+Your driver needs to be augmented in order to create the client side report.
+In your test add the following line after you instatiated your driver (depending on what your driver is called):

 ```
 driver = new DriverAutoLogAugmenter().augment(driver);